Hyperspectral Machine Vision

 How small of a defect or difference can hyperspectral machine vision systems detect?

-Factors like belt speed, belt width, camera
+Factors such as belt speed, belt width, camera

 What is the maximum conveyor belt speed that a Resonon machine vision system can inspect?